Dating vintage dresses – It’s a mystery sometimes

 So you found a vintage dress buried treasure and you want to know how old it is.
-Dating old garments can be tricky!
-I’ll share a few things I’ve learned over the years.
+Dating vintage dresses can be tricky!
+I’ll share a few things I’ve learned over the years that might help.

 Clothing labels and tags help date a vintage dress